tencent-cloud-na/tencent-solution-tutorial/README.md

 # tencent-solution-tutorial

-A step-by-step tutorial on how to build an enterprise solution on Tencent Cloud
+This repository contains the source code used to build a sample enterprise solution on Tencent Cloud.
+Please refer to this Medium site for the step by step tutorial.